 Eggs.
 They’re nutritious, delicious, cheap and so beautiful when dyed and decorated for Easter.
 Cooking them properly is quite simple, provided you know a few secrets.

-A perfectly boiled egg has a yolk that is set all the way to the center and it is clean, beautiful yellow color with no hint of ugly green where the yolk and white meet.
+A perfectly boiled egg has a yolk that is set all the way to the center and it is a clean, beautiful yellow color with no hint of ugly green where the yolk and white meet.
 A perfectly boiled egg slides smoothly away from the cracked shell.

 Because this is a tedious process, the maximum number of eggs that should be boiled at one time is twelve.
 Place eggs in a large pot.
 Cover with cold water.
 Bring pot to boil over high heat.
-Cover and lower to simmer for 12 minutes.
-Keep the water at a low simmer that produces small bubbles and a very slight movement among the eggs.
+Immediately cover the pot and lower the burner to Simmer, which produces small bubbles and a very slight movement among the eggs.
+Allow to simmer for exactly 12 minutes for hard-boiled eggs.

 Place the chilled eggs in a pot of cold water (6-7 cups for 1-4 eggs and an additional cup for each additional egg).
 Bring the water to a full rolling boil, remove from heat and cover it.
 Set the time for exactly 17 minutes (or 18 for jumbo or extra-large eggs).

 - Place the trivet that came with your Instant Pot in the bottom of the inner pot.

 - Pour in 1 cup hot tap water.